gabrielsoltz/metahub/README.md

   <img src="metahub.png" alt="MetaHub"/>
 </p>

-MetaHub is a command line program for AWS Security Hub that let you work with findings in a more practical way.
+MetaHub is a command line program for AWS Security Hub that lets you work with findings more practically.

 MetaHub introduces a better way to organize the findings for the Security Analyst by avoiding Shadowing and Duplication.
 See [Findings Aggregation](#findings-aggregation)

 MetaHub adds extra custom functionality and checks on top of findings, MetaChecks.
 See [MetaChecks](#MetaChecks)

-MetaHub supports filtering the same way you would work with `--sh-filters` CLI utility, and in adittion fitering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
+MetaHub supports filtering the same way you would work with `--sh-filters` CLI utility.
+In addition, filtering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
 See [Filtering](#Filtering)

-MetaHub let you excecute bulk updates to AWS Security Hub findings, like changing Workflow states.
+MetaHub lets you execute bulk updates to AWS Security Hub findings, like changing Workflow states.
 See [Updating Findings](#Updating-Findings)

 ## Findings Aggregation

-When I started working with AWS Security Hub, one of the issues I found that I didn't like, was what I called findings Shadowing and Duplication.
-You work with a bunch of checks, but there is no logic behind to combine those findings.
+Working with AWS Security Hub findings sometimes introduces the problem of Shadowing and Duplication.

-Shadowing is when two checks are referring to the same issue but one in a more generic way than the other one.
+Shadowing is when two checks refer to the same issue, but one in a more generic way than the other one.

-Duplication is when you are using multiple standards and you are getting the same problem from different standards.
+Duplication is when you use more than one standard and get the same problem from more than one.

 Think of a Security Group with port 3389/TCP open to 0.0.0.0/0.

-If you are using one of the default Security Standards like `AWS-Foundational-Security-Best-Practices`, you will get two findings for the same issue:
+If you are using one of the default Security Standards like `AWS-Foundational-Security-Best-Practices,` you will get two findings for the same issue:

   - `EC2.18 Security groups should only allow unrestricted incoming traffic for authorized ports`
   - `EC2.19 Security groups should not allow unrestricted access to ports with high risk`

-If you are also using standard CIS AWS Foundations Benchmark, you will also get an extra finding:
+If you are also using the standard CIS AWS Foundations Benchmark, you will also get an extra finding:

   - `4.2 Ensure no security groups allow ingress from 0.0.0.0/0 to port 3389`

-Now imagine that SG is not in-use.
-In that case, Security Hub will show an additional 4th finding for your resource!
+Now imagine that SG is not in use.
+In that case, Security Hub will show an additional fourth finding for your resource!

   - `EC2.22 Unused EC2 security groups should be removed`

-So now you have in your dashboard four findings for one resource !
+So now you have in your dashboard four findings for one resource!

-If you are working with multi-account setups and many resources, this could result in many findings that refer to the same thing without adding any extra value to your analyze.
+Suppose you are working with multi-account setups and many resources.
+In that case, this could result in many findings that refer to the same thing without adding any extra value to your analysis.

+### MetaHub Aggregation by Resource

+MetaHub aggregates all findings under the affected resource.
+You have 2 possible outputs, the `short` one and the default one:

 This is how MetaHub shows the previous example using the `--short` output: